Microsoft just made it harder to empty your Downloads folder in Windows

 Windows' Disk Cleanup tool will no longer empty your Downloads folder as part of its standard tidying up process.

-As Betanews reports, Microsoft claims it's made the change as a result of feedback from users worried about accidentally deleting important files that they'd downloaded but not moved somewhere more permanent.
+As Windows Latest reports, Micosoft claims it's made the change as a result of feedback from users worried about accidentally deleting important files that they'd downloaded but not moved somewhere more permanent.

 - We've rounded up the best free PC optimization software